 You must sign and date your Will in front of two witnesses.
 None of you can leave the room during the signing as this will invalidate your Will.
-Witnesses cannot be related to you and must not be named as beneficiaries or executors in your Will; nor can they be married to one of your executors or beneficiaries.
+Witnesses must be over 18 and independent, and neither they nor their spouse or civil partner can benefit under your Will.